10 Ideas for a Family Fresh Start: Reduce Screen Time

 If you want more ideas for ways you can help to improve your child's cognitive development and improve attention and focus, reach out to Brain Balance Achievement Centers.
 Our experts can help pinpoint where your child struggles, then offer tips and techniques to help them improve.
 We can also give you ideas for alternatives to screen time tailored to your child, so your entire family can enjoy a stress-free and screen-free new year.

-For over a decade, we’ve helped over 40,000 children improve the critical skills needed to create a brighter path for their future.
+For over a decade, we’ve helped over 50,000 individuals improve the critical skills needed to create a brighter path for their future.
 Our team can help determine why your child struggles, then help equip them to better handle their own challenges, so they can enjoy and thrive in family gatherings, classrooms, social events, and more.